 When we were finished at the airport, now Berrie-less, we checked into our cheap motel room on the other side of Maddison.
 We got settled in and rested there for a bit.

-Once the sunset, Marlaina wanted to go back to The Old Fashioned for one of their epic beer flights we saw pictures of on Yelp.
+Once the sunset, Niner wanted to go back to The Old Fashioned for one of their epic beer flights we saw pictures of on Yelp.
 When we got there, the entire place was packed with people and it was loud; a very different experience from our quiet lunch there earlier in the day.
 Somehow, we managed to find two empty seats at the bar.
-A gentleman sitting next to Marlaina asked if she would take a picture of him and his wife and Marlaina obliged.
+A gentleman sitting next to Niner asked if she would take a picture of him and his wife and Niner obliged.
 We struck up a conversation with them and it turns out that we were at the very same Twins baseball game the night before!

 When we were done at the bar, we left to find a quick dinner.
 We shared a bowl of noodles at Noodles & Company.
 It is an up and coming chain of higher-end fast food restaurants featuring noodle dishes inspired from different cuisine around the world.
 We shared the Japanese Pan Noodles with chicken and we were impressed with the flavor, freshness, and value.
 We would not mind eating there again for a quick and affordable meal.